immanuelpotter/packer-centos-7/README.md

 ## Usage

+Make sure all the required software (listed above) is installed.
+Package up the hardening scripts:

+    $ cd scripts/ && tar cvzf harden.tar.gz harden

-Make sure all the required software (listed above) is installed, then cd to the directory containing this README.md file, and run:
+and then cd to the directory containing this README.md file, and run:

     $ packer build centos7.json